iot-ensemble/public-web-blog/docs/blogs/2021/june/2021-06-16-plcnext-email-text-alerts.md

 hide_table_of_contents: true
 ---

+June 16, 2021 by Jeremy Tomlinson, _Director of Engineering @ Fathym_

 Once you have your Phoenix Contact PLCnext Control data flowing to the cloud, it's time to setup alerts and notifications so that you can easily monitor everything.
 I prefer using Microsoft Logic Apps for sending email and text alerts when temperatures rise above a specified threshold.
 But first things first, let's get our PLCnext Control connected to Microsoft Azure.

 ![Phoenix Contact PLCnext](https://www.iot-ensemble.com/img/screenshots/PLCnext_controllers.png)